kratzersmz/teska-cloud/README.md

 DNS: 8.8.8.8

 ## Prepare your Ldapbind user
-Add an new ldapbinduser for nextcloud under _ServiceAccounts
+Add an new ldapbinduser for nextcloud under _ServiceAccounts.
+Please copy ldapbinduser to it inherits its attributes.

 ## Add a new forward Lookup Zone in your DNS Server:
 e.g. cloud.hans-schule.de and Point the A record directly to 192.168.201.7